Jrenzet/Jrenzet/README.md

 ### Hi there 👋 my name is Julian Renzetti

+### I’m currently in my first year at UBC in the Bachelor of COmputer Science program

 <!--
 **Jrenzet/Jrenzet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.